 At Cornerstone University, a music audition is required if you plan to major in one of our music degree programs.
 New music majors are encouraged to attend Music Major Day on Friday, Feb.
-8, 2019, which will include your audition for acceptance into the music program and determine your scholarship eligibility.
-Check back for Music Major Day registration.
+7, 2020, which will include your audition for acceptance into the music program and determine your scholarship eligibility.

-If you are unable to attend the Music Major Day, complete the scholarship application process for non-music majors.
-This will allow you to be considered for a music scholarship.
-Your live audition for admission to the music program will occur during your jury exam in December of your first semester.
+If you are unable to attend the Music Major Day, your live audition for admission to the music program will occur during your jury exam in December of your first semester.

 As you prepare for your live music audition or video scholarship audition, select your instrument to review audition guidelines for your desired area of study.
 If you intend to minor in music, you are not required to complete the audition process.